Photo by N. Arms.

 More images from google

-The Eastern Ratsnake is black, but usually shows remnants of its juvenile pattern.
+The adult Eastern Ratsnake is black, but usually shows remnants of its juvenile pattern.
 It is a black and white checkerboard on the front half, and then turns to a solid dark tone towards the tail.
 The Ratsnake has weakly keeled scales.
 Adults may be 5-6 feet long (the longest documented in Vermont is 75 inches).

 The Eastern Ratsnake is typically found in and around old buildings, old fields, and edges near rocky areas and ledges.